Updated on September 16, 2020

 Each node has a private / public key pair and a node address.
 Besu uses the private / public key pair to sign and verify transactions, and the node address as an identifier for the node.

 key file does not exist in the data directory for the node, Besu generates a node

-key file exists in the data directory when Besu is started, the node is started with the private key in the
+key file does exist in the data directory when starting Besu, the node starts with using

 The private key is not encrypted.

 Node public key

 The node public key displays in the log after starting Besu.
 Also refered to as the node ID, the node public key forms part of the enode URL for a node.